larsvansche/boltforms/doc/email.md

 Email Queues
 ------------

-BoltForms spools all emails to a file spool directory, and them dispatches them after the request has been sent to the client.
+BoltForms spools all emails to a file spool directory, and then dispatches them after the request has been sent to the client.